xml-project/support-for-xmleditor/README.md

 # support-for-xmleditor
 An adapter for running XProc pipeline in Oxygen using MorganaXProc

-Using this adapter, you will be able to run [XProc](http://xproc.org/) pipelines directly in Oxygen using [MorganaXProc](http://www.xml-project.com/morganaxproc/).
+Using this adapter you will be able to run [XProc](http://xproc.org/) pipelines directly in Oxygen using [MorganaXProc](http://www.xml-project.com/morganaxproc/).
 Syntax checks as you type are supported also.

 ## Installation